IlyasOsman/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-A function that reverses the contents of an array integers
+A function that changes all lowercase letter to upper letter